voloko/uki/docs/introduction.markdown

       }
     }});

-Views may also provide specific events.
+Views may provide specific events.
 Example:

     uki('DataList')[0].on('selection', function() {
       console.log(this.selectedIndexes());